clamsproject/clams-python/documentation/app-baseclasses.rst

 .. note::

-   ``ClamsPromptableApp`` assumes an **instruction-tuned or chat-tuned**
-   model: one that has been fine-tuned to follow natural-language instructions and that understands a system/user/assistant role structure.
-The parameter surface (``systemPrompt``, ``promptMode``'s turn-taking semantics, the chat-template message list produced by ``build_conversation``) presupposes this.
-Bare completion / next-token-prediction base models that have not been instruction-tuned do not fit this base class cleanly; for those, use :class:`~clams.app.ClamsApp` directly and design your own parameter surface.
+   ``ClamsPromptableApp`` assumes an **instruction- or chat-tuned** model with a system/user/assistant role structure.
+Bare completion / next-token-prediction base models do not fit this base class cleanly; use :class:`~clams.app.ClamsApp` directly for those.

 Standardized runtime parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^